 Mentors do not replace professors and teachers.
 It is not the mentors' job to help students with their degrees.
 There will be no therapeutic "life coaching."
 Mentors cannot replace advanced training in the areas of application training, employment and tax law, camera training, self-marketing, dealing with social media and homepage, etc. Mentors are not professional personality trainers.

-To participate in the mentoring program: Please send your application to alumni@moz.ac.at.
+To participate in the mentoring programme: Please send your application to alumni@moz.ac.at.

 We will try to find a suitable mentor for interested students based on their personal data, study data and personal preferences, wishes and expectations.
 Please make your application as concrete and detailed as possible.

 As soon as a suitable mentor has been found, we invite applicants to an initial interview.
-Together with the selected mentor, they decide whether they would like to start the mentoring program.
-This is followed by a kick-off event and the mentees and mentors getting to know each other, as well as an agreement with the mentor on the goals, framework conditions, and deadlines for your future collaboration.
-If it turns out that a mentoring relationship is not conducive to achieving its goals, it can be dissolved by both sides at any time.
+After consideration from both sides, the two partners decide whether they want to embark upon the programme together.
+This is followed by a kick-off event, at which the tandem partners meet in person and draw up an agreement detailing the goals, scope, conditions, limits, and deadlines of the future collaboration.
+If it turns out that a mentoring relationship is not conducive to achieving its goals, it can be dissolved by either side at any time.
 In this case, please let us know.

-There are no guidelines regarding the duration of a mentoring program.
+There are no guidelines regarding the duration of a mentoring programme.
 However, four to eight months are recommended and one to two personal meetings per month are beneficial.
 Participants agree on the specific schedule, location and time of the meetings with their mentor.
-At the end of a mentoring program, a closing event takes place; beyond that, we welcome feedback.
+At the end of a mentoring programme, a closing event takes place; beyond that, we welcome feedback.

 Application form / profile form for mentees:

-In order to initiate a successful mentoring relationship, we ask for some personal and study-specific information.
-These require a consent form from the participants.
+In order to initiate a successful mentoring relationship, we ask for some personal and degree-specific information.
+For data protection reason, we require participants to complete a consent form.

 DECLARATION OF CONSENT

 You studied at the Mozarteum University some time ago and have gained valuable professional experience in recent years?
 Knowledge transfer and the further development of the arts are important to you?
-Can you imagine using your experience to support young students and accompany them a bit on their way?
+Can you imagine using your experience to support young students and accompany them at the start of their journey?

 Would you like to give young people important support in their professional development?
-Benefit from self-reflection, from the feedback of your young protégés and further develop your consulting skills.
+You may find that you benefit from self-reflection, from the feedback of your young protégés and further develop your consulting skills.
 You may also develop interesting professional connections.

 Requirements for participation in the mentoring program as a mentor

 We ask you to send us the application form with personal and job-specific data.
-Once a suitable mentee is found, we contact you and the potential mentee.
-After a review from both sides, both partners decide whether to start the program.
+Once a suitable mentee is found, we will contact you and the potential mentee.
+Following consideration from both sides, both partners decide whether to start the programme.
 This is followed by an initial mentoring meeting, a kick-off event, and the mentees and mentors getting to know each other, as well as an agreement between mentor and mentee on the goals, framework conditions, and deadlines for future collaboration.
 If it turns out that a mentoring relationship is not purposeful, it can be dissolved by both sides at any time.
 In this case, we ask to be notified.

 Application form/profile sheet for mentors

-Thank you for taking the time to participate in a volunteer mentoring program!
-In order for us to initiate the most successful mentoring relationship possible, we are requesting some personal and professional information that requires a consent form from you.
+Thank you for taking the time to participate in a volunteer mentoring programme!
+In order for us to initiate the most successful mentoring relationship possible, we would kindly ask you to provide some personal and professional information, which also requires us to obtain your consent under data protection regulations.

 ☐ I hereby confirm that I have read and understood the declaration of consent and expressly agree to it with my signature.